Open Accessibility Menu

 Some of the conditions we treat include:

-General cardiologists specialize in the diagnosis and care of patients with conditions such as hypertension, high cholesterol, and elevated risk of heart attack or stroke.
-They conduct and order many types of tests and procedures related to cardiovascular concerns — heart-rhythm disorders, for example — but they do not perform traditional “open” surgeries or endoscopic procedures.
-General cardiologists may follow up on subspecialist care and/or see patients long-term for cardiovascular concerns.
+General cardiologists specialize in the diagnosis and care of patients with conditions such as hypertension, high cholesterol, and an elevated risk of heart attack or stroke.
+They conduct and order many types of tests and procedures related to cardiovascular concerns such as heart-rhythm disorders, but they do not perform traditional “open” surgeries or endoscopic procedures.
+General cardiologists may follow up on subspecialist care and/or see patients long term for cardiovascular concerns.

 Cardiac surgeons perform traditional “open” surgeries, such as coronary artery bypass surgery.
 Patients who see general cardiologists and/or interventional cardiologists may be referred to a cardiac surgeon if their heart condition can’t be treated with medication or a less invasive catheter-based procedure.
 Neither general cardiologists nor interventional cardiologists perform surgery.